Job Prospects... At a glance

 |Diploma in Air Traffic Control (Level 7)|

-Average costs in 2014 for a domestic student.
+Average costs in 2018 for a domestic student.
 Costs vary between institutions.
+First time students may be eligible for fees-free tertiary education for their first year of study, which will reduce the total cost.
+For more information about fees-free eligibility, go to feesfree.govt.nz.
 Further costs include materials, fuel, and accommodation.

 Rents vary from place to place.
 Estimated market rents by region, city and suburb are available on the MBIE Tenancy Services website.

 The StudyLink website provides general budget advice for students, and the Sorted website provides help with detailed budget planning.

 You can study for a Diploma in Air Traffic Control at Airways NZ in Christchurch.

 The number of students completing a diploma in the broader category ‘Aerospace engineering and technology’, has been between 150 and 200 since 2011.
 Although this also includes graduates in jobs other than air traffic controller, it indicates that the supply of graduates has been fairly stable.